lijaesela/cursive/README.md

 # cursive
 cursive is an ncurses file browser for GNU/Linux written in pure C.
 It is not very functional, nor is it extensible at all.
-The only legitimate use case I could think of is ricing with it.
+The only legitimate use case I could think of is ricing with it, becuase it looks kind of cool.
 ### Building & Running
 (in any directory)
 ```shell